steffenmueller4/steffenmueller4.github.io/_posts/2021-05-16-overview-of-architecture-review-processes.md

 ## Architecture Decision Records

 Architecture Decision Records (ADR) were initially proposed by Nygard in 2011 in {% cite Nygard2011 %}.
-Nygard stated that architecture in an agile context has to be described and defined differently.
+Nygard stated that architecture in an agile context has to be described and defined differently in comparison to the practice steming from the times before the agile movement.
 In an agile context, decisions are made step by step alongside the project progress.
 They will not be made at once, they will also not be made when the project begins.
 So, the architecture documentation should also be done incrementally.